awcarlsson/marius-api-doc/api.rst

 Marius API
 *************

-This document described the Marius programatic API.
+This document describs the Marius programatic API.
 The API can be used in Python or C++, where there is a one-to-one mapping between the two.
 Implementation is done in C++, and python bindings are generated over the C++ API.

 This document covers: